 The image below provides a basic idea of the differences between a homepage set up with a Standard demo (left) and an Expanded demo (right).
 We'll talk a little more about this below:

 It is important to keep in mind that just the way the homepages look is not all that is different between these two demo setups.
 While Standard demo content simply provides you with a homepage set up with placeholder content and images, Expanded demos will provide you with the exact images utilized in the demo as well as all of the additional content (blog posts and portfolio items with images if available, additional pages, any Revolution Sliders that may be present, et cetera).
 Expanded demos literally give you an entire site setup with the click of a mouse with all images and content intact.
 Nothing quite like this has ever been done in the WordPress space!

 Remember that the demo content is a great way for you to learn more about the theme and the various features it offers, but it is by no means the extent of what is possible with X. Take some time to play around with various features and learn all that you can accomplish with the theme as that is an important part of the process!

-Sliders must be setup separately from the demo content as they are part of the Revolution Slider plugin.
-For information on how to setup various types of sliders to use with the theme, be sure to check out the article in the Knowledge Base that covers this.
+Sliders must be set up separately from the demo content as they are part of the Revolution Slider plugin.
+For information on how to set up various types of sliders to use with the theme, be sure to check out article and this articles in the Knowledge Base that covers this.